johanzvrskovec/JZ_GED_PHD_ADMIN_GENERAL/scripts/command-line-and-cluster-reference-sheet.md

     scancel [JOBID]

-# Data formatting

-Format text output in ordered columns as a table

-    column -t
-    cat myfile.has.columns | column -t     #example

-# Rosalind custom tool for monitoring disk usage
+## Rosalind custom tool for monitoring disk usage

 Load the module and use the tool

     module load utilities/rosalind-fs-quota
     ros-fs-quota

-# Version control and project folder structure with Git
+## Version control and project folder structure with Git

 For contributing to an existing GitHub project, see: https://www.dataschool.io/how-to-contribute-on-github/

 Common git commands

-    git status        #get information on the modification state of the files of the current branch git branch        #manage local branches, use -v for verbose info git remote        #manage remote branches, use -v for verbose info git checkout      #switch branch, affecting local files, or create new branch immediately and switching to it with -b git log           #view commit history, git log --graph --oneline --all for a more graphical representation (compact and showing all branches)
+    git status          #get information on the modification state of the files of the current branch git branch          #manage local branches, use -v for verbose info and -r for listing remote branches git remote          #manage remote branches, use -v for verbose info git checkout        #switch branch, affecting local files, or create new branch immediately and switching to it with -b git log             #view commit history, git log --graph --oneline --all for a more graphical representation (compact and showing all branches)

+    git rebase          #rebase current branch on target branch (incorporating changes from target) git merge           #merge changes from target branch on top of current git fetch           #get updates from remote branch/repository git pull            #fetch and integrate with remote branch/repository (either merge or rebase with --rebase) git pull upstream master --rebase   #fetch latest from upstream master and rebase this branch ontop

+Managing local working copy

-Revert local working copy changes to HEAD content
+    git checkout .                                #Revert local working copy changes to HEAD content git checkout upstream/master R/oldcode.R      #Replace local specific file with version from specified repository/branch

-    git checkout .

 Clone your repository from GitHub or other remote repository into current folder (will create a folder for the cloned project)

     git clone https://github.kcl.ac.uk/kXXXXXXXX/myprojectongithub.git

-Manage remote branches for push and pull, adding origin and an upstream remote branch
+Manage repository remote branches for push and pull, adding origin and an upstream remote branch

     git remote add origin URL_OF_FORK
     git remote add upstream URL_OF_PROJECT

+Editing local branch default remote branch

+    git branch --unset-upstream                       #remove linked remote branch git push origin --set-upstream mynewbranch        #push to origin and link newly created local branch to new remote branch

 Initiate new repository without remote in the current folder (1) or in the specified folder (2).
 For naming see: https://stackoverflow.com/questions/11947587/is-there-a-naming-convention-for-git-repositories
 => use lower case and hyphens rather than camel case or underscores.